Cosmological constraints on light flavons

-The mechanism for production of $\eta$ varies by changing $v_\phi$; for relatively small values, $v_\phi \sim \mathcal{O}(10^4 - 10^8)$ GeV, $\eta$ will be produced as a relativistic relic through a freeze-out mechanism \cite{Fornengo:1997wa} with its abundance (had it been stable) well below the observed dark matter (DM) relic density, \be \Omega_{DM,0}\,h^2\,=\,0.1197\,\pm\,0.0022 , \ee as measured by the Planck experiment \cite{Ade:2015xua}.
-Throughout this paper, we refer to $\Omega_{\eta,0}\,h^2$ which is the abundance the flavon relic would have had today if it was stable.
-The true abundance is obtained by scaling this value by the decay factor.
+The mechanism for production of $\eta$ varies by changing $v_\phi$; for relatively small values, $v_\phi \sim \mathcal{O}(10^4 - 10^8)$ GeV, $\eta$ will be produced as a relativistic relic through a freeze-out mechanism \cite{Fornengo:1997wa} with its abundance well below the observed dark matter (DM) relic density, \be \Omega_{DM}\,h^2\,=\,0.1197\,\pm\,0.0022 , \ee as measured by the Planck experiment \cite{Ade:2015xua}.
 In this range of $v_\phi$, we show that increasing $m_\eta$ leads to a larger initial abundance while reducing the lifetime of $\eta$ considerably, down to $\tau_\eta \sim 10^{10}$~s.
 Lighter particles, $m_\eta$ of a few meV, have much longer lifetimes, but their abundance is of order $10^{-5}$ with respect to the DM relic density.
-For higher values of the flavon vev, $v_\phi \gtrsim 10^9 $ GeV, the couplings of $\eta$ are so small that $\eta$ does not thermalise with the SM bath and is produced through a freeze-in mechanism \cite{Hall:2009bx}, with an abundance below that of the DM, $\Omega_{\eta,0}\,h^2 < \Omega_{DM,0}\,h^2$.
+For higher values of the flavon vev, $v_\phi \gtrsim 10^9 $ GeV, the couplings of $\eta$ are so small that it does not thermalise with the SM bath and is produced through a freeze-in mechanism \cite{Hall:2009bx}, with an abundance below that of the DM.